Los Angeles Rams vs. Cincinnati Bengals NFL Super Bowl Odds, Plays and Insights for February 13, 2022

 - Cincinnati is 5-5 against the spread, and 5-4 overall, at home.

-- The Bengals have one win ATS (1-1) as 4.5-point underdogs or more at home.
+- At home, the Bengals have one win ATS (1-1) as 4.5-point underdogs or greater.

-- In nine games at home this year, Cincinnati has hit the over six times.
+- In six of nine home games this season, Cincinnati has hit the over.

-- In away games, Los Angeles is 5-5 against the spread, and 7-2 overall.
+- This year away from home, Los Angeles is 5-5 against the spread and 7-2 overall.

-- This year, in six of nine away games Los Angeles has hit the over.
+- In nine road games this season, Los Angeles has gone over the total six times.

 Powered by Data Skrive.